0xSpaceShard/starknet-hardhat-plugin/README.md

 To use the currently activated environment (or if you have the starknet commands globally installed), set `venv` to `"active"`.

+In any case, the specified environment is expected to contain the `python3` command.

 If you specify neither [dockerizedVersion](#cairo-version) nor `venv`, the latest dockerized version is used.

 ```typescript